Dynatrace-Asad-Ali/eShopWorkshop/1-Monolith/README.md

 ![Environment Id](../images/EnvironmentID.png)

 Then run the following command to execute the ARM template.
-This ARM template is going to request a password for MSSQL DB admin (which will the same for ssh password), tenant id (Environment Id), API Token and Paas Token.
+This ARM template is going to request a password for MSSQL DB admin (which will the same for ssh password).
+The password must be more that 6 characters and have at least 3 of the following: lowercase, uppercase, numeric, special character.\
+It will also ask for tenant id (Environment Id), API Token and Paas Token.

 ```cd eShopOnWeb```\
 ```az group deployment create --name "eshopvm" --resource-group "eshopworkshop" --template-file "./src/VM/azuredeploy.json"```